Get insider access

 Wall Mount VESA 300x200

-The back of the TV feels quite nice; it's made of a textured, brushed metal.
+The back of the TV feels quite nice; it's made of textured, brushed metal.
 It almost feels like fabric to the touch.
 A large plastic panel is on the back, with the inputs on its right-hand side.
-The TV comes with cable management clips through which you can funnel cables towards a small plastic cover, and exiting through a another clip on the back of the stand.
-Check out the full cable management photo here, but take note that you can route cables through the small plastic cover.
+The TV comes with cable management clips through which you can funnel cables towards a small plastic cover and exit through another clip on the back of the stand for cable management.
+You can also route cables through the small plastic cover.

 Design